 2.2.6.
 Statistical analysis

 The results’ statistical analyses were carried out using a single-factor model.
 The pellet-feeds’ effect on fecal parasite excretion and animal growth was processed using R STUDIO software version R.4.2.2.
 Hematocrit expressed as a proportion was analyzed using the Chi-square test.
 Parasite EPG means, animal weight and animal growth were analyzed and compared using the STUDENT t-test at 5% significance level.

+How many repetitions did you do for the different analyses?

 3. Results and discussion